True Refuge: Finding Peace and Freedom in Your Own Awakened Heart

 At that moment, I felt deep gratitude for what emerges in the Mindfulness Circles that I'm privileged to facilitate each week.
 Sitting here, five years down the road, I still do.

 The opportunity to speak openly and honestly about what is nearest to our hearts and soul is a rare and precious thing today.
-In the hustle bustle of our sped up, noisy, materialistic society, comparing notes on the challenges and wonders of the deeper dimensions of our Lives and our Spiritual Practice doesn't happen all that much.
+In the hustle bustle of our sped up, noisy, materialistic society, openly sharing the challenges and wonders of the deeper dimensions of our Lives and comparing notes on our Spiritual Practice doesn't happen all that much.

 In fact, when I was a kid we were told not to ever talk about religion--or politics.